Timeline to College

 Grade 10

-Sophomores start getting a little more in depth with their process.
+Sophomores work with college counselors during the spring.
 They hear from college counselors during class meetings, and alongside their parents, they learn about components of the Tabor college process during a series of presentations made by counselors, college representatives, and a financial aid expert.
-Sophomores are also assigned college counselors during the spring, ensuring they start thinking ahead to the application process.

 September/October